-At first, you may not notice any symptoms of COPD.
-The condition progresses gradually, starting with either a ‘phlegmy’ cough or breathlessness.
+At first, you may not have any symptoms of COPD or they may be very mild.
+The condition may start with either a persistent, phlegmy cough or breathlessness.
 Many people don’t see their GP at this early stage, but the earlier you get advice and treatment the better.

 As COPD progresses symptoms can vary but may also include:

 - regularly coughing up phlegm

 - waking up at night as a result of breathlessness

 You may find your symptoms are worse in the winter months.